dragonknight919/aws-terraform-web-application/README.md

 > Note: most AWS resources deployed with this code typically cost no money under bare usage, but this is not the case for custom domain names and other resources in Route53.

+### Faster testing during development

+If you want to test new code, you would have to wait until CloudFront updates.
+To temporarily overcome this problem, you can set the Terraform variable `-var='insecure=true'` during `apply`.
+This strips all read protection from S3.
+Then you can access your website content via the S3 endpoint immediately (or eventually consistent...) after updating.

 ### Terraform output

 Terraform will output the website and API endpoint of your app if deployment was successful.
 (When using a custom domain name, the CloudFront website endpoint is still available and will be outputted as normal.)

+The (insecure) S3 endpoint of your website bucket will also be outputted, but this is only useful/available when you set the insecure variable to `true` for faster testing.

 ## Contributing